hrnozdm/Enos-Case/README.md

 🌍 Internationalization support for dozens of languages.
 🎨 Powerful theme customization in every detail.
 UI Components: Ant Design provides a comprehensive set of UI components that ensure design consistency and give your application a professional appearance

+#Tailwind

+In our project, we used Tailwind from CSS frameworks.